pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - Presume any call to an externally accessible contract method you define may run out of gas and fail.

 ???
 :TODO: why are we recommending `send` instead of `call` now?
-Presumably to ensure only the default function is ever called, but I don't see how this is useful when one *does* need to `call`...
+Presumably to ensure only the fallback function is ever called, but I don't see how this is useful when one *does* need to `call`...

 :TODO: some discussion of DAO framework v1 and test cases